 Sensational prickly low deciduous hedge with outstanding bright golden foliage.
 Unlike many golden leafed plants this will not scorch in the sun, so is suitable for sun or semi-shade.
 Naturally upright habit.

 Barberry.
-Attractive shrub, purple-red leaves are splashed white and silver-pink.
+Narrow upright shrub with dark purple-red leaves turning bright red in autumn.
 Red-tinged pale yellow flowers are followed by glossy red fruit.
 Height 1.4m.
-Spread 1.2m.
+Spread 60cm.
 Flowers from March to April.
-Fruits from May.
-Deciduous.
-Hardy.
+Fruits from May Deciduous.

 Barberry.
 Compact shrub with arching stems, glossy, dark green above, grey-white beneath.
 Clusters of yellow flowers are followed by blue-glaucous black fruit.
 Height 1m.
 Spread 1m.
 Flowers from April to May.
 Fruits from June.
 Evergreen.

-Barberry.
-Rounded shrub with dark red-purple leaves, flushed silvery grey, turning red in autumn.
+Rounded shrub with burgundy-red to dark red-purple leaves.
 Clusters of red-tinged, pale yellow flowers followed by red berries.
-Height 1.2m.
-Spread 1m.
+Height 5 - 6ft.
 Flowers from April to May.
-Fruits from June.
-Deciduous.
+Fruits from June Deciduous.

 Barberry.
 Rounded shrub with red-purple leaves, turning crimson-red in autumn.
 Clusters of yellow flowers followed by red berries.
 Height 2.5m.
 Spread 2.5m.
 A fantastic hedging plant, inpenetrable and dense when planted 45cm apart.